cancerberoSgx/hoja/README.md

 ## WIP

-  * Minimal JavaScript testing framework designed to run rare JavaScript engines, with declarative describptions and assertions syntax but imperative execution flow.
+  * Minimal testing framework designed with declarative syntax for test descriptions and an imperative syntax for execution flow.

   * The main motivation was the need to run specs on different / limited JavaScript engines  such as rhino, V7,o ld browsers.

-  * Supports synchronous text execution.
+  * Supports synchronous text execution.:
      * It's physically divided on two implementations, synchronous and asynchronous, on purpose since it was used on non asynchronous - non hackeable - JavaScript environments.